strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 ### Inside the custom Cruise Control container

-Here the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) will run alongside Cruise Control application in the same container making its requests directly to the Cruise Control REST API.
+Here the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) will run alongside the Cruise Control application in the same container making its requests directly to the Cruise Control REST API.

 ![](/assets/images/posts/2022-10-31-hacking-for-cruise-control-ui-3.png)